 A study emphasizing the nature and operation of the marketing structure.
-Methods of marketing agricultural products, raw
+Methods of marketing agricultural products, raw materials, and manufactured goods, along with marketing functions, institutions, and costs are discussed.

 †BUAD 220 Computer Business Applications [S: 3-0-0]3.